This is the third class in a five-course online series "How to model, value, and finance early stage software and service startups."

 5. How to create and maintain a capitalization table.

-Victoria Yampolsky, CFA, is the President of the Startup Station, a finance & strategy consultancy for early stage startups.
-She evaluates financial feasibility of business models and specializes in the financial modeling and valuation of pre-revenue companies.
+Victoria Yampolsky, CFA, is the President and Founder of the Startup Station, a comprehensive financial resource for early stage startups.
+She evaluates the financial feasibility of business models and specializes in the financial modeling and valuation of pre-revenue companies.
 Since founding the Startup Station in 2013, she has advised companies across more than ten industries, ranging from technology, manufacturing, and consumer products to media, entertainment, and fashion.